tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 [Table 3-3.
 Most common configuration files](https://tldp.org/LDP/intro-linux/html/sect_03_02.html#AEN2485)

+## Archive

+An archive is a single file containing a collection of objects: files, directories, or a combination of both.
+Bundling objects within a single file (as illustrated in figure 4.1) sometimes makes it easier to move, share, or store multiple objects that might otherwise be unwieldy and disorganized.

+You might need to create copies of directories and their contents so you can easily share or back them up.
+For that, `tar` is probably going to be your champion of choice.
+If, however, you need an exact copy of a partition or even an entire hard disk, then you’ll want to know about `dd`.
+And if you’re looking for an ongoing solution for regular system backups, then try `rsync`.

+Don’t confuse archiving with compression. **Compression** is a software tool that applies a clever algorithm to a file or archive to reduce the amount of disk space []()[]()it takes.
+Of course, when they’re compressed, files are unreadable, which is why the algorithm can also be applied in reverse to decompress them.

+As you’ll see soon, applying compression to a tar archive is simple and doing so is a particularly good idea if you’re planning to transfer large archives over a network.
+Compression can reduce transmission times significantly.

+---

 ## The Most common devices

 Devices, generally every peripheral attachment of a PC that is not the CPU itself, is presented to the system as an entry in the `/dev` directory.